-Two-factor authentication: Everything you need to know
+Not sure what two-factor authentication is?
+We're here to help

 Using 2FA is usually sufficient protection for your online accounts and services.

-On the positive side, if you're using 2FA and some fake phishing email manages to get you to supply your password, they still can't log into your account.
-The way most people use 2FA for online accounts is to have a token sent to an app on their phone, and without that token, the email scammer isn't going to have any luck getting access.
+On the positive side, if you're using 2FA and some fake phishing email tricks you into supplying your password, they still can't log into your account.
+The way most people use 2FA for online accounts is to have a token sent to an app on their Android phones, and without that token, the email scammer isn't going to have any luck getting access.
 They will enter your account user name or ID, then the password, and then they need to supply that token to go any further.
 Unless they have your phone, the work involved in bypassing the second ID requirement is enough to get the bad guy to say "forget it!" and move to someone else.

 On the other hand, if you're someone like the President or Mick Jagger, people are going to want to get into your accounts, and there are ways.
 The communication between the people supplying the authentication token and your phone is safe for the most part, so attackers go after the website or server asking for the credentials.
-Auth tokens and cookies can be hijacked by very clever folks, and as soon as one method gets patched, they start looking for another.
-This takes a lot of knowledge and hard work, so that means that the result has to be worth it all.
+Very clever folks can hijack auth tokens and cookies, and as soon as one method gets patched, they start looking for another.
+This takes a lot of knowledge and hard work, which means that the result has to be worth it all.
 Chances are you and I aren't worth the trouble, so 2FA is an excellent way to secure our accounts.

 How do I use two-factor authentication?